isomerpages/moe-bedoksouthsec/_cce/Values in Action/Values in Action.md

 ### Assessment Criteria

-**A Component of Leap 2.0**
+<b>A Component of Leap 2.0</b>

 This domain recognises students’ development as socially responsible citizens who contribute meaningfully to the community.
 Every secondary school student will contribute at least 6 hours per school year to the community.
 They can choose to embark on a Values-In-Action project (VIA).
 Students will be recognised for the time they put into planning, service and reflection, when participating in a VIA project.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}